Magnetic, charge, and transport properties of graphene nanoflakes: Model and Method

 \section{Model and Method}

-We consider the systems, consisting of a zigzag-edge graphene nanoflake (GNF-$N$) with $N$ atoms ($N\leq 96$) connected to two metallic leads (see Fig.~\ref{SystemsPic}).
+We consider the systems, consisting of a graphene nanoflake (GNF-$N$) with $N$ atoms connected to two metallic leads (see Fig.~\ref{SystemsPic} for zigzag edge geometry).
 The total Hamiltonian of the GNF-$N$ system can be written as

 The first term describes the isolated graphene nanoflake,

 Here, $d^{\dagger}_{i,\sigma}$ $\left(d_{i,\sigma}\right)$ is a creation (annihilation) operator of an electron at the lattice site $i$ {of $A$ or $B$ sublattice} with a spin index $\sigma=\pm 1/2$ (or $\sigma=\uparrow,\downarrow$), $n_{j,\sigma}=d^{\dagger}_{j,\sigma}d_{j,\sigma}$ and $n_{j}=n_{j,\uparrow}+n_{j,\downarrow}$.
 The on-site energy parameters are chosen to be $\epsilon_{\sigma}^{A(B)}=\pm\left(\delta-h\sigma\right)$, the parameter $\delta$ and {magnetic field} $h$ are introduced in order to explicitly break the spin and sublattice symmetry of the GNF-$N$, $t=2.7$~eV is the nearest-neighbor hopping parameter and summation in the third term of Eq.~(\ref{GNFHamiltonian}) is taken over nearest neighbor sites.